trapple/pcd/README.md

 # pcd

-shell function using peco and cd
+pcd is a shell function using peco and cd.

 ![](http://gifzo.net/sPyvEHq2bs.gif)